Startup CEOs: A Guide to Successfully Scaling Yourself (While Scaling Your Business)

 3. Tasks you are completely unwilling to delegate.

 Ready to start scaling yourself but not sure who to delegate to?
-If that’s the case, I’d like to introduce you to a unique resource I call the Engagement Manager.
+If that’s the case, we’d like to introduce you to a unique resource we call here at Mindmaven the Engagement Manager.

 What Does an Engagement Manager Do?

 An Engagement Manager, or EM, is one of the most valuable hires an executive can make.
-They’re a hybrid between a skilled EA and a chief of staff, whose primary responsibility is empowering you to reach your fullest potential as a leader.
+They’re a hybrid between a skilled Executive Assistant (EA) and a Chief of Staff, whose primary responsibility is empowering you to reach your fullest potential as a leader.

 An EM helps you accomplish this by focusing on two primary objectives: Freeing up your time and increasing the quality (and consistency) of your interactions.

-We’ve written extensively about the unique-and-powerful role of an Engagement Manager (and how to turn your current EA into an EM) here, and I highly recommend checking it out.
+We’ve written extensively about the unique and powerful role of an Engagement Manager (and how to turn your current EA into an EM) here, and we highly recommend checking it out.
+But if you’d prefer to watch a quick overview in just one minute, check out our video below:

-For now, here’s just a small sample of how an Engagement Manager could help you focus on what matters most.
+For now, here are just a few examples of how an Engagement Manager could help you focus on what matters most:

-• Inbox Shadowing: With the right skills, permissions, and calibration, an engagement manager can reduce the time you spend on email by 40-60% by prioritizing your inbox into three key categories before you even see it (and even drafting emails on your behalf).
+• Inbox Shadowing: An Engagement Manager can reduce the time you spend on email by 40-60%.
+They achieve this by prioritizing your inbox into three key categories before you even see it (and even drafting emails on your behalf).

-• Clearing the Bottleneck: An EM can improve your velocity and throughput by tracking your commitments, structuring your day around your most important priorities, and ensuring you follow through on near-100% of your responsibilities faster than ever.
+• Clearing the Bottleneck: An EM can boost your productivity by helping you stay on top of your tasks, restructuring your day around your top priorities, and ensuring you fulfill near 100% of all your responsibilities much faster.

 Don’t be afraid to invest money into tools and resources that free up your time and make your job a little more efficient.
-Remember: You aren’t that scrappy founder anymore and there’s nothing noble about working 12 hours when you could get the same work done in eight; it just isn’t sustainable for you or your business.
+Remember: You aren’t that scrappy founder anymore and there’s nothing noble about working a six-day week when you could get the same work done in five; it just isn’t sustainable for you or your business.

 #3: Leverage the Only Proven Method to (Accurately) Predict the Future